LLM pipelines

 - The evaluation can be misleading, since it is based on the LLMs’ interpretation of the generated text, which may not be the same as the human interpretation.
 For example, many LLMs seem to prefer long answers over shorter ones.

-1 The following is loosely based on “Building a Multi-Agent Framework from Scratch with LlamaIndex” (2024), though I took the liberty to streamline and simplify the code a bit.
+1 The following is loosely based on “Building a Multi-Agent Framework from Scratch with LlamaIndex” (2024), though I took the liberty to streamline and simplify it a bit.

-- An Anki card generator that generates Anki flashcards from the extracted text.
+- An Anki card generator that generates Anki flashcards from a text.

 - A Reviewer, that reviews the generated Anki flashcards and gives tips on how to improve them.